$\mathbb Z Q$ type constructions in higher representation theory: -closure and

 \subsection{Example.}

 If $Q$ is not Dynkin, the path algebra $\GG=kQ$ is representation-infinite.
-It is known that $\GG$ is strongly Koszul and satisfies conditions in Lemma \ref{ZQ}.
+It is known that $\GG$ is of infinite type and satisfies conditions in Lemma \ref{ZQ}.
 So our results recover the well known fact that $\zZ Q^{op} = \zZ Q$ appears in the Auslander-Reiten quiver of the derived category of $kQ$ as components containing the shifts of preprojective and preinjective modules \cite{h88}.

 {}